ST. LOUIS PARALEGAL ASSOCIATION

 Section 3.
 Election and Term of Office.
 The term of office of the President, President-Elect, Vice President, Treasurer and Secretary shall be progressive so that one member will term out and rotate off each year.
 The progressive staggering serves to allow for movement of Board members so as to allow experienced members to remain in office during any transition to maintain continuity and integrity.

 Each member will be elected to a progressive term with the President-Elect graduating to the President, the Vice President graduating to the President-Elect, the Treasurer graduating to the Vice President and the Secretary graduating to the Treasurer.
-In 2017, the position of Director will be filled by membership vote.
-Each year beginning 2018, the position of Secretary and Director will be filled by membership vote.
+Each year the position of Secretary and Director will be filled by membership vote.
 Director will not be included in the progression.
 The immediate past president will be appointed as NALA Liaison.

 The Officers of the Corporation shall be elected, progressed or appointed in accordance with Article VIII or appointed to fill a vacancy in accordance with Article VII, Section 4.
 The officers so elected shall be installed each year at STLPA’s Annual Paralegal Day and begin their term at the next scheduled Board of Directors Meeting.
 Each officer shall hold office until their successor shall have been duly elected and shall have qualified unless prior thereto they become disqualified to hold office.
-Officers of the Corporation shall not hold any office or combination of offices for more than seven (7) years out of the last ten (10) years.
+Officers of the Corporation shall not hold any office or combination of offices for more than seven (7) consecutive years, notwithstanding an appointment by the Board to fill any vacancy.

 Section 4.
 Vacancies.
 Any vacancy occurring in any office of the Board because of death resignation, removal, disqualification or otherwise, shall be filled by graduating the Board positions so that the position of Secretary is vacant.
 Thereafter, the Nominating Committee will assemble a slate of members to recommend to the Board of Directors for the position of Secretary and will prepare a report summarizing the Committee’s recommendations.
 Said vacancy shall be filled by majority vote of the remaining Officers, notwithstanding that the number of remaining Officers is less than a quorum.